xdoko01/pgRPG/README.md

 ## Dev Log - some years missing

+### 2026-02-06 Possibility to start into selected State
+  - It is now possible to start into specific scene (`--file` parameter) or into specific `State` (`--state` parameter, for example into main menu), or start into console if no parameter is present.
+Console will load the `default.scr` script full of commands that you want to use to start the game (resolution, scene file, more ...).

 ### 2024-06-28 First prototype of behavior tree using events to modify the Brain's blackboard value
   - Now, the behavior of the NPC can be changed upon receiving the event.
 For that to happen, handler for that event must be defined to change the blackboard value of the NPC's brain.
 NPC's brain must contain tests that are checking the blackboard value for changes and processor for handling the needed events must be set.
 Example of such scene is `guard_and_fight_back_if_ambushed_using_events.jsonc`.